paulej/perc-framework/draft-jones-perc-private-media-framework.md

 # Framework for PERC

-The purpose for this framework is to define a means through which media privacy can be ensured when communicating within a conferencing environment consisting of one or more centrally located [PEJ: should we remove "centrally located"?]
-MDDs that only switch, hence not terminate, media.
+The purpose for this framework is to define a means through which media privacy can be ensured when communicating within a conferencing environment consisting of one or more MDDs that only switch, hence not terminate, media.
 It does not otherwise attempt to hide the fact that a conference between endpoints is taking place.

 This framework reuses several specified RTP security technologies, including SRTP [@!RFC3711], EKT [@!I-D.ietf-avtcore-srtp-ekt], and DTLS-SRTP [@!RFC5764].